 The indigestible: The Doors’ “Soul Kitchen”.
 Nobody needs to cover the Doors; Dave makes them sound like Smash Mouth.
 Hendrix’ “If 6 Was 9” has too much of Dave’s boring talking voice, but not enough crooning.
 His cover of the otherwise excellent Beatles number “Tomorrow Never Knows” (which he actually had the audicity to rename “That Beatles Tune”!?) sucks all the life and innovation out of a great song, as he wheezes to the finish line.
 This is by far the worst song, even though he also covers “Let It All Hang Out”.

 There is only one number here worth owning, which is his Las Vegas version of “Ice Cream Man”.
 He did this shortly after Your Filthy Little Mouth with Edgar Winter, Omar Hakim, Greg Phillinganes, and Nile Rodgers!
 According to Dave’s autobiography Crazy From the Heat, this was recorded in a live in a video shoot.
-The video was never released, but the audio was finally released.
+The video was never released, but the audio finally was.
 It lives up to the hype if not the wait.

 Decide what you are willing to pay for one or two songs, and buy accordingly.